openresty/lua-nginx-module/README.markdown

 It is intended to be compatible with the TCP API of the [LuaSocket](http://w3.impa.br/~diego/software/luasocket/tcp.html) library but is 100% nonblocking out of the box.
 Also, we introduce some new APIs to provide more functionalities.

 The cosocket object created by this API function has exactly the same lifetime as the Lua handler creating it.
-So never pass the cosocket object to any other Lua handler (including ngx.timer callback functions) and never share the cosocket object between different NGINX requests.
+So never pass the cosocket object to any other Lua handler (including ngx.timer callback functions) and never share the cosocket object between different Nginx requests.

 For every cosocket object's underlying connection, if you do not explicitly close it (via [close](#tcpsockclose)) or put it back to the connection